carsoncole/workypad/README.md

 This is configured for Ruby 3.2, Ruby on Rails 7.1 and PostgreSQL with [Kamal](https://github.com/basecamp/kamal), and [config/deploy.yml](/config/deploy.yml) should be configured for your host(s).

+Sources, which could be LinkedIn, Ziprecruitor, Indeed, etc., can be manually added to the sources table.
+This has been excluding from the UI for simplicity.

 ## Licensing